klchambers/todo-list/README.md

 The export_data function uses try/except blocks to determine the method used to deliver this data to the user

-#### Automatic download of csv file
+#### Automatic download of CSV file

 The initial try block creates a file using the datetime.now() method (used to create a unique file name, allowing multiple files to be exported on the same day).
-This file is written using the csv.writer() method to write the csv file, and os.path to save it to the user's downloads folder.
+This file is written using the csv.writer() method to write the CSV file, and os.path to save it to the user's downloads folder.

 ![Screenshot of csv file in downloads folder](documentation/screencaps/export_dataScreencap.png)